by Wolfgang Corcoran-Mathe

 None at present.

 As a foundation for random-number generation, the well-known (and excellent) SRFI 27 includes both too little and too much.
 On the one hand, it makes no distinction between sources of cryptographic-quality pseudorandom data and sources of the deterministic pseudorandom data sometimes needed for testing and other purposes.
-On the other, it includes forms for defining new random sources and for parameterizing library procedures over them, thus adding avoidable complexity to the specification.
+On the other, it includes ways of parameterizing library procedures over user-defined random sources, thus adding avoidable complexity to the specification.

 In this SRFI I take a different tack and try to describe a framework for random-number generation that adds as little as necessary to the language.
 This SRFI: